HP TECH TAKES /...

-If you’re still struggling to figure out how to enter BIOS on your Windows computer, you may find yourself in somewhat of a pickle.
+If you’re still struggling to figure out how to enter BIOS on your Windows 10 desktop computer, you may find yourself in somewhat of a pickle.

 Whether your startup is too fast or you suspect a virus has attacked your hardware, you need access into your BIOS as soon as possible.
 Fortunately, we’ve got what you need.
 Try these two troubleshooting methods to gain access into your BIOS.

 If your PC is powering on too quickly for you to know when to press your BIOS hotkey, your timing may be keeping you from accessing your PC’s BIOS.

 To slow down your boot time and open your window for hotkey pressing, you will need to disable fast startup.
 To do this: